Bachelor of Science in Respiratory Care - Degree Advancement

 Requirements for admission to the professional phase of the program in respiratory care include:

-Bachelor of Science in Respiratory Care Degree Advancement Program applicants must complete the Texas Core Curriculum (42 hours) and Professional courses with a grade of "C" or better.
-Certain professional prerequisite courses will apply towards meeting the Texas Core requirements as indicated below (*):
+Completion of the Texas Core Curriculum (42 hours) and Professional courses with a grade of "C" or better.

-RRT's admitted to the Degree Advancement program may be allowed to enroll while working to complete program and Texas Core requirements.
-Students must have all such required courses completed no later than their enrollment for the final semester in the Degree Advancement program.
+RRT's admitted to the Degree Advancement program may be allowed to enroll while working to Texas Core requirements.
+The Texas Core must be completed prior to the final semester of graduation from UT Health San Antonio.

 Texas Core Curriculum Requirements